How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • inherited items;

-• property received under gratuitous transactions;
+• property received through gratuitous transactions;

 The division of property will be faster and easier if the divorcing parties agree among themselves and write down the agreements reached on paper, notarized.